What is in this leaflet

 What Sumatriptan generichealth is used for

-Sumatriptan generichealth contain the active ingredient sumatriptan succinate.
+Sumatriptan generichealth contains the active ingredient sumatriptan succinate.
 This medicine belongs to a group of drugs called serotonin agonists.

 Your Sumatriptan generichealth tablets do not work on other types of headache which are not a migraine.